Kenduskeag Stream

 Kenduskeag Stream is a 36.2 mi stream in the U.S. state of Maine.
 It is a tributary of the Penobscot River.
 The stream rises at the outlet of Garland Pond in the town of Garland, and flows southeast through Corinth, Kenduskeag, and Glenburn, before it reaches the city of Bangor.
 Passing through downtown Bangor, the stream drops 100 ft in 2 mi, flowing into the Penobscot between the two downtown bridges across the larger river.
 Kenduskeag means "eel weir place" in Penobscot.

-Notable

 Kenduskeag Stream plays an important role in the fictional town of Derry, Maine, in the works of Stephen King.

-In 1984, Charlie Howard, victim of a hate-crime, was harassed and assaulted by homophobic teenagers who then threw him over the State Bridge into the Kenduskeag Stream, and Howard died by drowning.
+In 1984, Charlie Howard was harassed and assaulted by homophobic teenagers who threw him off the State Bridge into the Kenduskeag Stream.
+Howard died by drowning.

-In 2018, Peter Manuel of Bangor also died by drowning in the stream.
+In 2018, Peter Manuel of Bangor drowned in the stream.